penelopeundercover/Password-Generator/Psuedocode.md

 1.Guarantee we have at least one character of each required type.
 (Meaning each type the user chose to be used in their password.)
     -If any of the confirms are true, then add a character to your string(password).
 Just one.
 That's how you will first guarantee you have one of each type they chose.
     -Once you have that you should be able to grab whatever characters are remaining to fill up the rest.
-    (Once you have one of each criteria, you can freely/randomly select a charater from any character type) -After we have one character of every type fulfilled, we can merge all valid characters into a single giant character pool.
+    (Once you have one of each criteria, you can freely/randomly select a character from any character type) -After we have one character of every type fulfilled, we can merge all valid characters into a single giant character pool.
     -Then we can randomly select from the giant character pool to fill the password until it is the proper length.
     -Once you get it filled to the proper length, you return the password and you're done.